Sound legal framework

 Judges are independent of the executive branch, as well as independent of the legislative branch of Government, and are usually drawn from the experienced legal practitioners with good standing, particularly from the barristers branch of the legal profession, as well as overseas judges.

 The highest local court is the Court of Final Appeal.
-Its system of permanent and non-permanent judges enable judges of the Court of Final Appeal to be drawn from experienced judges, retired or serving, in Hong Kong or other common law jurisdictions.
-The judiciary of Hong Kong enjoys a high reputation of its quality.
+Its system of permanent and non-permanent judges enable judges of the Court of Final Appeal to be drawn from experienced judges, retired or serving, in the Hong Kong HKSAR or other common law jurisdictions.
+The judiciary of the Hong Kong SAR enjoys a high reputation of its quality.

 As part of the delegation of the People’s Republic of China, representatives of the Government of the Hong Kong SAR participate in activities of the Hague Conference on Private International Law, as well as of other international organisations and conferences limited to states, such as the International Monetary Fund and the World Intellectual Property Organization.